FeaturesPricingBlogResourcesAboutContact

 The faster the refresh rate on each feed, the more expensive that feed becomes on the Enterprise plan.
 A feed running at 1-minute updates costs significantly more than the same feed at hourly updates.
 If you increase refresh frequency during a live event and forget to reduce it afterward, your next invoice will reflect that.

 White-label and API access make Enterprise the only viable choice for agencies.The white-label feature lets you replace all Juicer branding with your own, including a custom subdomain for the client-facing login area.
-API access enables programmatic feed creation and management, which is essential for agencies building integrations or managing high feed volumes.
-For this specific use case — agencies reselling social aggregation as part of a broader service package — Enterprise's unlimited feeds and white-label capabilities justify the price.
+API access enables programmatic feed creation and management, which is essential for agencies building integrations or managing high volumes.
+For this specific use case — agencies reselling social aggregation as part of a broader service package — Enterprise's white-label capabilities and LinkedIn/X access justify the price.

-Who Enterprise works for: Agencies managing multiple clients' social feeds under their own brand, businesses whose primary social channels are LinkedIn or X/Twitter, and organizations with high-volume or event-driven needs where refresh speed and feed count matter.
+Who Enterprise works for: Agencies managing multiple clients' social feeds under their own brand, businesses whose primary social channels are LinkedIn or X/Twitter, and organizations with high-volume or event-driven needs where refresh speed matters.
 Enterprise is not a good fit for small businesses or solo operators who will inevitably pay the $199 minimum every month regardless of usage.

 The Two Niche Options: Events and Pages